 5. Make Sure Your Workload is Realistic

-Whether you’re a remote worker, a freelancer, or a full-time employee at a company, you likely understand the challenge of maintaining a consistent and manageable workflow.
+Whether you’re a remote worker, a freelancer, a college student or a full-time employee at a company, you likely understand the challenge of maintaining a consistent and manageable workflow.
 You might experience an intensely busy period one week, followed by a few days where there’s not much activity.
 When this happens, it can be tough to keep a clear head.

 But even on days that feel out of control, it’s crucial that you set manageable goals.
 If you’re too ambitious with your to-do list, you’ll feel discouraged when you barely make it halfway through, which is the opposite of feeling productive.
 Spread out more daunting tasks as much as possible and include simpler tasks in between to ensure you’re taking on a realistic amount of work each day.